matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 The goal of the priority queue is to provide a censorship-resistant way to interact with zkSync in case the operator becomes malicious or unavailable.
 The way the priority queue works in zkSync Era is very close to how it worked in the previous version of zkSync.
-For the full picture, we first present how the priority queue works on zkSync 1.x.
+For the full picture, we first present how the priority queue works on zkSync Lite.
 This gives the rationale for the new design of the priority queue for zkSync Era.

-### How it works in zkSync 1.x
+### How it works in zkSync Lite

 In the previous version of zkSync, we only had two operations that could be sent to zkSync from L1:

 - `Deposit` to bridge funds from Ethereum to zkSync.
-- `FullExit` to bridges the funds back from Ethereum (this is essentially the same as `Withdraw` in zkSync 2.0).
+- `FullExit` to bridges the funds back from Ethereum (this is essentially the same as `Withdraw` in zkSync Era).

 If users wanted to deposit funds to or withdraw funds from zkSync, they would have to send a transaction request to the smart contract which will then get appended to the queue of priority transactions.
 The queue has the following rules: